vega/vega-lite/site/docs/encoding.md

 {% include table.html props="type" source="FieldDef" %}

 **Note**:
 Data `type` here describes semantic of the data rather than primitive data types in programming language sense (`number`, `string`, etc.).
-The same primitive data type can have different type of measurement.
+The same primitive data type can have different types of measurement.
 For example, numeric data can represent quantitative, ordinal, or nominal data.

 {:#inline}
 ### Field Transforms